 What is the focus of The Morning Column and The Arash Markazi Show?

-The focus is on sports, food, entertainment, and events across Los Angeles and Las Vegas.
-My goal is to give you a short, breezy, easy-to-read notes column you can get through in less than 10 minutes in the morning and a 60-minute radio show and podcast you can listen to in the afternoon or evening on your commute or at home.
+The focus is on sports, food, entertainment, and events across Los Angeles, Las Vegas and Hawaii.
+Our goal is to give you a short, breezy, easy-to-read notes column you can get through in less than 10 minutes in the morning and a 60-minute radio show and podcast you can listen to in the afternoon or evening on your commute or at home.

-I have covered every significant sporting event in Los Angeles over 20 years, from the Lakers wining five NBA titles to the Dodgers winning their first World Series championship in over 30 years in the Texas bubble.
-In 2016, ESPN assigned me to cover the flightpath and highway between Los Angeles and Las Vegas before the opening of T-Mobile Arena.
-Over the next five years I covered every major sporting event in Las Vegas.
-I did the first live television hits on ESPN from Las Vegas after the NHL awarded Las Vegas its first professional sports franchise, after the Raiders were approved by NFL owners to move to Las Vegas, after the city got a WNBA team and when the supreme court struck down a federal law allowing sports gambling around the country, not just in Nevada.
+Prior to hosting the radio show, Markazi covered every significant sporting event in Los Angeles over 20 years, from the Lakers wining five NBA titles to the Dodgers winning their first World Series championship in over 30 years in the Texas bubble.
+In 2016, ESPN assigned him to cover the flightpath and highway between Los Angeles and Las Vegas before the opening of T-Mobile Arena.
+Over the next five years he covered every major sporting event in Las Vegas.
+He did the first live television hits on ESPN from Las Vegas after the NHL awarded Las Vegas its first professional sports franchise, after the Raiders were approved by NFL owners to move to Las Vegas, after the city got a WNBA team and when the supreme court struck down a federal law allowing sports gambling around the country, not just in Nevada.

 Los Angeles and Las Vegas recently opened two multi-billion-dollar stadiums and will open two state-of-the-art arenas by 2024.
 Over the next eight years Los Angeles and Las Vegas will host the Super Bowl, Pro Bowl, NFL Draft, MLB All-Star Game, NHL All-Star Game, MLS All-Star Game, WNBA All-Star Game, WrestleMania, SummerSlam, College Football National Championship Game, Summer Olympics, FIFA World Cup, U.S. Open, UFC and boxing pay-per-views, and other major sports events, making it the epicenter of the sports world for the next decade.

-What’s the connection between Los Angeles and Las Vegas?
+What’s the connection between Los Angeles, Las Vegas and Hawaii?

 Los Angeles and Las Vegas are forever connected.